lucasbellinaso/PythonSisoDesignApp/README.md

 from control.matlab import *   # importing control package as a Matlab environment
 #help(SISOApp)
 ```
-If you have an AdBlock installed: disable GitHub and Google Colab blocking.
+If you have any AdBlock installed: disable GitHub and Google Colab blocking.

 ## Help